Santius0/comp-6940-project-interaction/README.md

 The 'Prediction' page of this application doesn't work on Heroku as the time and resources required to extract all the audio features and run a prediction are not permitted by Heroku, especially using a free account.
 If downloaded and run locally it should execute.

-### Installation Guide
+### Installation Guide - See {Django Getting Started}[https://www.djangoproject.com/start/]
 1. Clone the repository
 2. Fill out .env with a valid Spotify API key
 3. Install the application requirements via "pip install -r requirements.txt" from the project's root directory.
 A virtual environment is recommemded.
-4. Run the application locally using "python manage.py runserver" when in the projects root direectory
+4. Run the application locally using "python manage.py runserver" when in the projects root directory

 ### About the application